Shnmg1/Crimson-BookStore/API_DOCUMENTATION.md

 ## Notes for Implementation

+### Authentication
+- Token-based authentication using in-memory session storage
+- Sessions expire after 24 hours
+- Tokens are GUIDs generated on login
+- Use `AuthHelper.GetCurrentUser(Request, sessionService)` in controllers to get authenticated user
+- Return `401 Unauthorized` if `GetCurrentUser()` returns null
+- Passwords are stored as plain text (for demo/school project purposes only)
+- Session storage is in-memory (sessions cleared on server restart)

 ### Transaction Management
 Critical operations should use database transactions:
 - Checkout (create order, update books, create payment, clear cart)